mapbox/csv2geojson/README.md

-  --line       whether or not to output points as a LineString  [default: false] --delimiter  the type of delimiter                            [default: ","] --numeric-fields comma separated list of fields to convert to numbers
+  --line       whether or not to output points as a LineString  [default: false] --delimiter  the type of delimiter                            [default: ","] --numeric-fields comma separated list of fields to convert to numbers --prettyPrintSpaces the number of spaces to use for pretty printing JSON
 ```

 ## Using in nodejs